drew-abbo/mcfunc_compiler/README.md

 ### Imports

-You can import members of other MCFunc files into this data pack with the `import` keyword.
+You can import functions from other MCFunc files and use them in the current one with the `import` keyword.

 ```mcfunc
 import "foo.mcfunc";
 ```

-Importing a file allows you to use all members of that file that are marked as `public`.
+Importing a file allows you to use any functions that file has marked as `public`.

 ```mcfunc